The hidden role celebrities play in public health

 The American actress has been a vocal autism activist, spreading concerns that autism might be associated with childhood vaccines.

+McCarthy was unavailable for comment, but her representative said she addressed her stance on vaccines in an op-ed published in the Chicago Sun-Times in 2014, headlined "The gray area on vaccines."

 Her son, Evan, was diagnosed with autism.
-She believes that doctors should change children's vaccine schedules, reducing the number of shots given in a short amount of time and removing certain ingredients, she said in a 2010 interview with PBS's Frontline.
+She believes that doctors should change some children's vaccine schedules, such as allowing for one shot per doctor's visit instead of multiple shots, she wrote in the op-ed.

-"I'm not for starting an epidemic of another disease.
-We just want there to be some type of conversation," McCarthy said.

-"We're not an anti-vaccine movement.
-We're pro-safe-vaccine schedule.
-Until we have that conversation, people are going to think it's an anti- and pro- side," she said.
+"I am not 'anti-vaccine.'
+This is not a change in my stance nor is it a new position that I have recently adopted.
+For years, I have repeatedly stated that I am, in fact, 'pro-vaccine' and for years I have been wrongly branded as 'anti-vaccine,' " McCarthy wrote.

+"My beautiful son, Evan, inspired this mother to question the 'one size fits all' philosophy of the recommended vaccine schedule," she wrote.
+"I embarked on this quest not only for myself and my family, but for countless parents who shared my desire for knowledge that could lead to options and alternate schedules, but never to eliminate the vaccines."

 Research shows that side effects from vaccines are rare, and the Centers for Disease Control and Prevention has repeatedly stated that there is no link between vaccines and autism.

-"She is actually recommending practices that are unhealthful and potentially dangerous," Hoffman said about McCarthy's stance on changing vaccine schedules or sometimes not vaccinating at all.
+"She is actually recommending practices that are unhealthful and potentially dangerous," Hoffman said about McCarthy's stance on changing vaccine schedules.

 "Recommending to people not to vaccinate their children means not only are the children being subjected to unnecessary harm, but many others around those children who might not be able to get vaccinated for legitimate reasons are put at an additional risk ask well," he said.
 "It's not only unfair to the children who aren't being vaccinated, but also to the many people who can't be vaccinated, who interact with those children."